pvallet/CGA_interpreter/README.md

 https://www.cs.purdue.edu/homes/aliaga/cs535-12/lectures/grammars/proc-mod-bldgs.pdf
 http://research.michael-schwarz.com/publ/2015/cgapp/

-This is currently a WIP for a school project
+For more details read report.pdf

 This program requires :
     flex
     bison
    libcgal-dev
     meshlab (to visualize .obj files ; you need at least the 1.3.3 version)

 To compile, create the necessary obj folders for the first time make obj

 Then run
     make gen_parsers
     make